Detect the Interactions that Matter in Matter: Geometric Attention for Many-Body Systems: Geometric Attention

 One of the major strengths of attention mechanisms lies in their flexibility regarding the input size, while only extracting the most relevant parts of information~\cite{velivckovic2017graph}.
 This would allow them to reduce the computational demand of the aggregation step used in MP, without imposing a unphysical partitioning of quantum mechanical observables into localized atomic contributions.
 Given some sequence of input feature vectors $\{\f_1, \dots ,\f_n\}$ with $\f_k \in \RN{D}$, performing \textit{self-attention} on the features corresponds to calculating pairwise \textit{attention coefficients} as

 where $A: \RN{F} \times \RN{F} \rightarrow \RN{}$ is some arbitrary function that yields a scalar output and $Q,K \in \RN{F \times D}$.
-By assigning different magnitudes to the coefficients, attention can be selective towards the interactions it considers to be more important.
+By assigning different coefficients to each pair of features, an attention mechanism can be selective towards the interactions it considers to be more important.

 Attention mechanisms have been originally developed to operate on discrete domains, e.g. a fixed grid of pixels in an image.
 In that application, the structural relationship between the features is provided implicitly by maintaining a consistent representation across all data.
-Instead, we consider systems of atoms that can freely move in space and interact with each other, which requires an explicit incorporation of the structural information.
+Instead, we consider systems of atoms that can freely move in space and interact with each other, which requires an explicit incorporation of the structural information, because the attention mechanism itself has no sense of any spatial relationships (see appendix \ref{app:sec:shortcomings-of-standard-attention}).